 So, if you are not going to cut or loop a nuchal cord what’s the point in digging about to see if it is there?
 Checking for a cord interferes with the physiological process of birth.
 It also reinforces the notion that this is a birth complication that endangers the baby, rather than a common situation (Reed 2007).
 Telling the woman to stop pushing and putting your fingers into her vagina can be disempowering and painful.
 There are also consent issues – how many care providers gain consent before this procedure?

-- Talk to parents before birth about the possibility and normalcy of a nuchal cord.
+- Talk to parents before birth about the possibility and normalcy of a nuchal cord (a third of all babies have a nuchal cord at birth)

 - During birth DO NOTHING.